 Shinjuku Station

-Shinjuku is also home to world’s busiest train station, Shinjuku Station, with an average of 3.6 million passengers passing through this station on any given day.
+Shinjuku is also home to world's busiest train station, Shinjuku Station, with an average of 3.6 million passengers passing through this station on any given day.
 It connects multiple train and subway lines, including JR, Tokyo Metro, Odakyu Electric Railway, Toei Subway, and the Keio Corporation.
 Shinjuku Station is a a labyrinth of shops, restaurants, and exits.
+Shinjuku Station can be reached from Tokyo Station on the Yamanote Line in about 30 minutes, or on the Tokyo Metro Marunouchi Line in about 20 minutes.

 Shinjuku Skyscraper District